dacorvo/kaizouman.github.io/_posts/2023-05-26-quantization-scales-alignment.md

 $x \approx ((n - zeropoint) * i_s).
 2^{-fracbits_s}$

+Due to the multiplication of the two integers, this representation has a higher bitwidth than the original quantized number, but it should not be an issue since the resulting mantissa needs to be calculated only when the operation is performed, and thus using an intermediate buffer with a larger bitwidth.

+>Note: If that is an issue, then it could still be reduced using a right bitshift whose magnitude would be evaluated using the calibration information.
+I will explain in more details how the bitwidth of the activations can be controlled using only integer arithmetic in another post.

 ## Align inputs explicitly after converting them to fixed-point

 Using the fixed-point scales obtained as specified in the previous paragraph, it is now possible to align